Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 UNLV Stats and Trends

-- UNLV has played seven games, with four wins against the spread.

-- So far this year, the Rebels have been installed as underdogs by a 20.5-point margin or more four times and are 3-1 ATS in those matchups.
+- So far this season, the Rebels have been installed as underdogs by a 20.5-point margin or more four times and are 3-1 ATS in those matchups.

-- UNLV's games this season have eclipsed the over/under two times in six opportunities (33.3%).
+- UNLV's games this year have hit the over on two of six set point totals (33.3%).

-- When UNLV records more than 25.0 points, it is 1-0 against the spread and 0-2 overall.
+- UNLV is 1-0 against the spread and 0-2 overall when the team notches more than 25.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.